Discover ARIZONA

 The Spring and the Fall are ideal times to visit the Arizona wine country.
 However, keep in mind that Tucson and Sedona sit at higher elevations, making them great summer escapes since the temperatures are cooler than other areas in Arizona.

+Today, the Arizona wine industry continues to grow, with more than 110 wineries, vineyards and cellars throughout the region.
 Some of Arizona’s highest quality white wines include Viognier, Malvasia Bianca and Chenin Blanc.
 Varietals native to the Rhone Valley have also been widely successful in producing some of Arizona’s most popular reds.
-Pour Into More of Arizona’s Grapes.

 White Wine Grapes